 As a Chi-Square Test of Independence or Homogeneity

-Copy/paste the data from a spreadsheet file into the data input field or input it manually by using space ( ) as a column separator and new line as a row separator.
+Copy/paste the data from a spreadsheet file into the data input field of the calculator or input it manually by using space ( ) as a column separator and new line as a row separator.
 The data in all cells should be entered as counts (whole numbers, integers).
 For example, if you have this data in Excel:

-simply copy and paste the numerical cells into the Chi-Square calculator input field above.
+simply copy and paste the numerical cells into the calculator's input field above.
 Click here to see how this example works.
 If the sample data is known to be independent the result can be treated as a test of homogeneity.
 If the data is based on two categorical variables measured from the same population the result can be interpreted as a test of independence between the variables.

 As a Chi-Square Test of Goodness-of-Fit

 The tool can be used as a goodness-of-fit calculator by entering the observed values (counts) in the first column and the expected frequencies for each outcome in the second column.
 The expected frequencies should sum up to ~1.
 For example, if we are testing if a dice is fair, we would have an expected frequency of 0.1666(6) for each number.
 An example data set might look like so:

 Make sure to select the appropriate type of test "Chi-Square test of Goodness-of-fit".

 What is a "Chi Squared test"?